I love to eat, but don’t like to spend too much time or money in the kitchen. Always looking for shortcuts!

 - Add chopped potatoes, and cook until tender and crispy, about 10 minutes.
 Add more oil if needed, and season with salt and pepper.

-- Once potatoes are cooked through, add sliced, smoked sausage to the pan.
+- Once the potatoes are cooked through, add sliced, smoked sausage to the pan.
 Stir together and let sausage cook through, about 5 minutes.

 - Add chopped cabbage right on top in the pan.
 Add 1 tablespoon of butter on the cabbage, as well as more salt and pepper.